Do electrolytes give you energy?

 Energy is produced in the body through various metabolic processes.
 Carbohydrates, proteins, and lipids are what gets transformed into energy in chemical, thermal, mechanical, and kinetic forms.

-Maintaining a proper electrolyte balance (or quantity) is essential for avoiding your cells from shrinking or swelling excessively in response to their water content.
+Maintaining a proper electrolyte balance (or quantity) is essential for preventing your cells from shrinking or swelling excessively in response to their water content.
 And that’s what electrolytes do mainly.

 Electrolytes, no doubt, are crucial for the overall health of our body since they are the central minerals required in many regulatory and metabolic functions of the body.
 But ‘electrolytes for energy’ is still a topic of debate.